Patrick Franziska

 Patrick Franziska (born 11 June 1992) is a German table tennis player.
 He is currently sponsored by Butterfly and plays with FC Saarbrücken-TT in the German Bundesliga (TTBL).

 Career

+2010

+In 2010, Franziska won the junior boys singles gold medal at the European Youth Championships.
+He also won the Europe Youth TOP 10 in Slovakia.
+In December, he won bronze medals in men's doubles and men's team at the 2010 World Junior Table Tennis Championships.
+In this year, he joined the German National Team to win the men's team gold medal at the 2010 European Table Tennis Championships.

 2021

-Patrick Franziska represented Germany at the Tokyo Olympics.
-In March, he entered the WTT Star Contender event at WTT Doha, but lost 11-9 in the fifth to Sharath Kamal.
+Patrick Franziska represented Germany at the postponed Tokyo 2020 Summer Olympics, where he won the silver medal with the men's team.
+In March, he entered the WTT Star Contender event at WTT Doha, but lost 11–9 in the fifth to Sharath Kamal.